RoxtroffJ/extended-typenum/README.md

 # extended-typenum
-Extension of the typenum library.
-Adds rational numbers
+Extension of the [typenum](https://docs.rs/typenum/latest/typenum/index.html) library.

+Adds conversions between types and rational numbers to the library.